What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 External Failure Costs:

-External failure cost occurs when output from an activity is not as per requirement & captured at the customer end.
+External failure cost occurs when output from an activity is not as per the requirement & captured at the customer end.

 The hidden cost of poor quality :